-Joint partner trusts – Joint partner trusts are like alter ego trusts but they are established in the lifetime of couples.
-With joint partner trusts both partners in the couple are entitled to the trust’s yearly income and only partners in the couple are entitled to access the trust’s capital during their lifetimes.
-As with an alter ego trust, taxes on trust property are deferred until death but in the case of a joint partner trust taxes are deferred until the death of the final survivor.
+Joint partner trusts – Joint partner trusts are like alter ego trusts, but they are established during a couple’s lifetime.
+With joint partner trusts, both partners in the couple are entitled to the trust’s yearly income, and only partners in the couple are entitled to access the trust’s capital during their lifetimes.
+As with an alter ego trust, taxes on trust property are deferred until death, but in the case of a joint partner trust, taxes are deferred until the death of the final survivor.

-- The person or persons who make the trust can designate who they want to receive the trust property upon their death but, unlike in a will, the trust property will not go through the court system and the trust document will not become a public document.
+The person or persons who make the trust can designate who they want to receive the trust property upon their death but, unlike a will, the trust property will not go through the probate process and the trust document will not normally become public;

-Trusts are generally less susceptible to challenges brought by persons who are not involved in the trust, its management, or its administration.
+Trusts are generally less susceptible to challenges brought by persons who are not involved in the trust, its management, or its administration; and

-- Yearly tax returns may need to be filed for the trust.
+Yearly tax returns may need to be filed for the trust; and

-- There may be a problem with double taxation if an estate is subject to US estate tax.
-The Canadian tax authority may see the trust and the individual as separate taxpayers but the US tax authority may disregard the trust and deem that it constitutes part of the estate.
-If this occurs, the trust may be taxed twice, once in Canada and once in the US.
+There may be a problem with double taxation if an estate is subject to US estate tax.
+Canadian tax authorities may see the trust and the individual as separate taxpayers, but US tax authorities may disregard the trust and deem it to constitute part of the estate.
+If this occurs, the trust may be taxed twice – once in Canada and once in the US.

 There’s no concrete answer as it’s different for everyone.
 But it mostly comes down to two things – tax and liability.
 If you find that you’re paying a large amount of personal tax, incorporating may be beneficial.
 Or, if your business is in a risky industry or you want to protect your personal assets, incorporation is a good option.
 It’s best to consult with a lawyer and accountant before making the decision.